xjxckk/IMDb-to-NOW-TV/README.md

 Uses [nowtv.maft.uk](nowtv.maft.uk) to check for NOW TV availability.

 To check for false positives refine your new list by Not in watchlist (under You and This List).

+## To improve
+Check for exact title match (compare dropdown item with title.beginswith)

+Add year for less false positives (could be done from the maft.uk movie page)

+Scrape movies from watchlist url.